MarioSchwalbe/ImpftEuchInsKnie/03-Impfung.md

   Increases in COVID‐19 are unrelated to levels of vaccination across 68 countries and 2947 counties in the United States, 30.9.2021 <br/>
   https://link.springer.com/article/10.1007%2Fs10654-021-00808-7
+  > At the country-level, there appears to be no discernable relationship between percentage of
+  > population fully vaccinated and new COVID-19 cases in the last 7 days.
+In fact, the trend line
+  > suggests a marginally positive association such that countries with higher percentage of
+  > population fully vaccinated have higher COVID-19 cases per 1 million people.
+Notably, Israel
+  > with over 60% of their population fully vaccinated had the highest COVID-19 cases per 1 million
+  > people in the last 7 days.
+The lack of a meaningful association between percentage population
+  > fully vaccinated and new COVID-19 cases is further exemplified, for instance, by comparison of
+  > Iceland and Portugal.
+Both countries have over 75% of their population fully vaccinated and have
+  > more COVID-19 cases per 1 million people than countries such as Vietnam and South Africa that
-  > The sole reliance on vaccination as a primary strategy to mitigate COVID-19 and its adverse
+  > have around 10% of their population fully vaccinated. [...]
+The sole reliance on vaccination as
+  > a primary strategy to mitigate COVID-19 and its adverse consequences needs to be re-examined,
-  > consequences needs to be re-examined, especially considering the Delta (B.1.617.2) variant and
+  > especially considering the Delta (B.1.617.2) variant and the likelihood of future variants.
-  > the likelihood of future variants.
-Other pharmacological and non-pharmacological interventions
+  > Other pharmacological and non-pharmacological interventions may need to be put in place
-  > may need to be put in place alongside increasing vaccination rates.
-Such course correction,
+  > alongside increasing vaccination rates.
+Such course correction, especially with regards to the
-  > especially with regards to the policy narrative, becomes paramount with emerging scientific
+  > policy narrative, becomes paramount with emerging scientific evidence on real world
-  > evidence on real world effectiveness of the vaccines.
-For instance, in a report released from
+  > effectiveness of the vaccines.
+For instance, in a report released from the Ministry of Health in
-  > the Ministry of Health in Israel, the effectiveness of 2 doses of the BNT162b2 (Pfizer-BioNTech)
+  > Israel, the effectiveness of 2 doses of the BNT162b2 (Pfizer-BioNTech) vaccine against
-  > vaccine against preventing COVID-19 infection was reported to be 39%, substantially lower than
+  > preventing COVID-19 infection was reported to be 39%, substantially lower than the trial
-  > the trial efficacy of 96%.
-It is also emerging that immunity derived from the Pfizer-BioNTech
+  > efficacy of 96%.
+It is also emerging that immunity derived from the Pfizer-BioNTech vaccine may
-  > vaccine may not be as strong as immunity acquired through recovery from the COVID-19 virus.
-A
+  > not be as strong as immunity acquired through recovery from the COVID-19 virus.
+A substantial
-  > substantial decline in immunity from mRNA vaccines 6-months post immunization has also been
+  > decline in immunity from mRNA vaccines 6-months post immunization has also been reported.
-  > reported.

 Eine Impfung, die bald schneller runter ist als der Akku meines Telefons, taugt einfach nichts.
 Ich fasse zusammen: Gerade jetzt ist der sinnloseste Zeitpunkt sich impfen zu lassen.
 Wir haben